Polymath-Saksh/Current-Weather-UI/README.md

 python
 def get_key():
-    API_KEY = "<Your API Key>"
+    API_KEY = "Your API Key"
     return API_KEY

 - The geocoding function is used to get the latitude and longitude of a given city.
 - The program utilizes the OpenWeatherMap API to retrieve weather data.
 - The program constructs the URL for the Weather API call and retrieves the response from it.
 - Exception handling is used to handle any key errors that may occur.

-## Usage
+## Usage(Continued)

 To use this program, follow these steps:

 - Install the required dependencies by running the following command:

     pip install -r requirements.txt

 - Update the localkeys.py file with your OpenWeatherMap API key.
-Replace <Your API Key> with your actual API key.
+Replace "Your API Key" with your actual API key.

 - In your Python code, import the necessary libraries and the get_key and geocoding functions:

 ## Contributing Authors

 - Saksham Kumar ([Polymath-Saksh](https://github.com/Polymath-Saksh))
 - Aloukik Joshi ([aloukikjoshi](https://github.com/aloukikjoshi))
 - Nihal Pandey ([neurotoxin5060](https://github.com/neurotoxin5060))